Publications

 Status: Drafting

-Proposes a smaller, smarter centre of government — one with clearer accountability and faster decisions.
+Sets out a practical plan for a smaller, smarter centre of government with clearer ownership, faster decisions, and stronger delivery focus.

 (Launch planned: Q2 2026)